 To discuss your public affairs priorities and find out how DeHavilland can help you take your work to the next level in 2017, contact us for a free trial today.

-As Senior Political Analyst at DeHavilland, Anna Haswell leads on financial services policy, as well as covering energy and media issues.
+As Senior Political Analyst at DeHavilland, Anna Haswell leads on financial services policy, as well as covering media issues.
 In her capacity as Content Marketer, she is also responsible for DeHavilland's briefings and analysis output, working across teams to ensure relevant messages reach current and prospective clients alike.
 She is a graduate of the University of Oxford and Goldsmiths, University of London.